Nepal

 All Fulbright-Fogarty applicants pursuing a placement in Nepal should select “Public Health” as the Field of Study in the Fulbright application.

-Applicants proposing research involving human beings or animals as research subjects should have their projects vetted by the Institutional Review Board (IRB) at their home institutions.
-While IRB approval is not required at the time of application, individuals selected for grants must abide by all ethical requirements before commencing their research on human and/or animal subjects through a Fulbright award.
+- While IRB approval is not required at the time of application, selected grantees must obtain all necessary ethical clearances before beginning research involving human or animal subjects under a Fulbright award.

-For students undertaking health-related research, their projects must be approved by the Nepal Health Research Council, which acts as the only Institutional Review Board in Nepal.
-Health-related research projects cannot involve patient contact.
+- Projects involving health-related research must be approved by the Nepal Health Research Council (NHRC), the sole Institutional Review Board in Nepal.

-Foreign Language Proficiency
+Foreign Language Evaluation (FLE) Form

 Fulbright Proposal Types